endurance21/firefly-react/README.md

      style="float: left; margin-right: 10px; height: 400px"/>

 <p style="font-size: 1.5rem">
 A React Component for showing interactive animation of fireflies on canvas .
-As seen on the main page of <a href"http://thomso.in"> THOMSO 19 </a>
+As seen on the main page of http://thomso.in
 </p>